Benefit #2: Expand your language focus

 As language teachers, we understand that learning a language is not the end goal.
 Language is a tool that creates bridges between cultures.
 Your decision to travel abroad with your students to participate in language learning and service will help create a foundation for their understanding of the roles they’ll play in the future as global citizens.

-Best 3 Destinations for Educational Travel
+Best Destinations for Language-Immersion Educational Travel

 1. Dominican Republic